-November 20, 2008 — In the last article I posted, I detailed the flying monkeys of Burlington, Vermont.
+November 20, 2008 — In my last article, I detailed the flying monkeys of Burlington, Vermont.
 If these flying monkeys had a natural predator, I’d imagine it would be large, reptilian, and aquatic.
-But that’s because I’m being unduly influenced by Champ, the cryptozoologic wonder of Lake Champlain.
+But that’s because I’m under the influence of Champ, the cryptozoologic wonder of Lake Champlain.

 The people around Lake Champlain call their hydrous denizen “Champ,” of course, and it’s depicted as being the usual water-dinosaur-looking creature with a serpentine neck, small head, long tail, humped back, and funny little flippers for feet.
 Plesiosaur, is the currently held theory for the identity of the beast.
 And by theory, I mean absolute guess-in-vacuum.

-Perhaps more importantly to the legend of Champ than the “eye witness” reports, though, is that it has its one iconic, blurry photo.
-The picture was taken by Sandra Mansi in 1977 while vacationing with her family and shows a remarkably driftwood-like object with no sense of scale protruding from the lake’s surface.
+Perhaps more important to the legend of Champ than the “eye witness” reports is that it has its one iconic, blurry photo.
+The picture was taken by Sandra Mansi in 1977 while vacationing with her family.
+It shows a remarkably driftwood-like object with no sense of scale protruding from the lake’s surface.
 And that’s pretty much the formula you need for a lake monster: a history of sightings longer than the lifespan of any possible biological entity and a controvertible photo.
-Oh, and a lake, I guess.
+Oh, and a lake.

 If I were really looking for Champ, Burlington is probably the last place I would check.
-Standing on the Burlington shore and looking out at the lake, it’s difficult to imagine a monster rearing its terrifying head in all that crammed picturesqueness.
+Standing on the Burlington shore and looking out at Champlain, it’s difficult to imagine a monster rearing its terrifying head in all that crammed picturesqueness.
 At least, any self-respecting one.
 Mysterious water monsters go best with dank weed-strewn lagoons, murky pools, and isolated stretches of storm-colored water, not the layered mountains, bright sailboats, and charming lighthouse’d quay of Burlington.
-In fact, to get the semi-mysterious shot shown in this article, I had to time it just right and then painfully twist the camera to get as many boats out of the camera frame as possible, and then crop the finished image like a farmer.
+To get the semi-mysterious shot shown in this article, I had to time it just right and then painfully twist the camera to get as many boats out of the frame as possible, and then crop the finished image like a farmer.

 However, if you’re a lake monster fan, there’s still a giant reason to go to Burlington, or at least a four-foot-square one.
 At the end of King Street, which leads right down to the harbor, is Perkins Pier.
 At the end of Perkins Pier, you’ll find a small, tombstone-like granite slab dedicated to Champ and “those people in Vermont who have sighted Champ and are in search of Champ.”
 That’s right.
 A Champ memorial.

 This lonely stone isn’t the only way that the city of Burlington has embraced its monster.
-In fact, it has firmly wrapped both its arms and legs around Champ’s sinuous neck for what it hopes to be a grand ride.
-Champ has been labeled as an officially protected species by the government of Vermont (as well as the government of New York, but this article isn’t about them) because politicians also get bored, and, like the flying monkeys, businesses often incorporate Champ into their trade-marking and decorations.
-The most notable example of this being Burlington’s Minor League baseball team.
-It’s been dubbed the Vermont Lake Monsters, which is a much more impressive name and looks better on a baseball cap than the Vermont Hermit Thrushes, which, incidentally, is the official Vermont state bird, in case you were wondering why I’d reference a random ornithoid.
+It has firmly wrapped both its arms and legs around Champ’s sinuous neck for what it hopes to be a grand ride.
+Champ has been labeled as an officially protected species by the government of Vermont (as well as the government of New York, but this article isn’t about them).
+Politicians also get bored.
+Also, like the flying monkeys, businesses often incorporate Champ into their trade-marking, the most notable example of this being Burlington’s Minor League baseball team.
+It’s the Vermont Lake Monsters, which is a much more impressive name and looks better on a baseball cap than the Vermont Hermit Thrushes, which, incidentally, is the official Vermont state bird.

 Incidentally, I hope you understand the restraint I’ve exercised in this article by not once mentioning Loch Ness.
 Well, at least not twice.
 Oh, and if you want to see the original undoctored photo, it's on the other side of this link.